Princess Rajwa Meets Spouse Of Singapore PM

-The meeting took place as part of the official visit of HRH Crown Prince Hussein to Singapore, according to a Royal Court statement.
+The meeting took place as part of the official visit of His Royal Highness Crown Prince Al Hussein bin Abdullah II to Singapore.

 Legal Disclaimer: